 Exercise physiology is a foundational course in all matters of exercise science.
 An understanding of how the body is affected by acute increases in activity (i.e., physical labor, physical activity, exercise, etc.), as well as the chronic changes that occur with exercise and the factors that affect positive changes to those who consistently are physically active will be addressed.
 EXSC 313 EP Lab is to be taken in conjunction with this course as a Co-Requisite.
-Pre-reqs: BIOL 150/151, BIOL 152, EXSC 120
+Pre-2021/2022 Course Catalog requisite: BIOL 150/151, BIOL 152, EXSC 120